j-o-e-d-o-e/git/BRANCHES.md

 # Branch

+- for each new big feature, create a new branch
+- if feature development succeeds, merge feature-branch into master-branch
+- useful for isolating these features separate from dev on master
+- each branch accesses the same un-staged changes, but has its own staging tree and repo

 ### Reset branch

 - `reset` changes the files in the staging tree and/or working tree to the state they had when a specified commit was made